WEBSITE UPDATE UNDERWAY

 October 2015 Update: El Paso County is moving forward with reevaluation of corridor improvement alternatives, environmental clearances and preliminary design for the Highway 105 corridor between Woodmoor Drive and State Highway 83.
 To keep the public and corridor stakeholders informed, update to this site is underway – updated project information is coming soon!
 Please check back for updates on the current project status, project schedule and future construction phasing.

-Project Status as of November 2013: The project is currently inactive.
-The Corridor Study was completed in late 2012 and information posted to the web site.
+Project Status as of November 2013: The Corridor Study was completed in late 2012 and information posted below.
 Project Segment A ( I-25 to Lake Woodmoor Drive) has been approved for federal funding and will move forward into preliminary design once the required matching County funds are available for this project.
 County funds are not currently available.
 The remainder of the project improvements (from Lake Woodmoor Drive to SH 83) are not currently funded, but are included in the reauthorization of the voter approved PPRTA Capital funding program, which will kick off in 2015 and extend to 2025.
 Further design work on these improvements are not expected to commence until 2015 at the earliest.
 We will update this information as the project status changes.